 - Low profile and mobile to fit inside a standard warehouse and allow for easy storage and relocation

-- Operable at rates of over 50 tons per hour for hydrated and quick lime and fully contained with sealed connections between the 1000kg bags and the tanker
+- Operable at rates of over 50 tonnes per hour for hydrated and quick lime and fully contained with sealed connections between the 1000 kg bags and the tanker

 Continuous operation at maximum speed

 Based on test outcomes and our discussions with Alcoa and Chememan, we designed a clean, safe system, which allows two forklifts to operate simultaneously to keep up with the Floveyor Tanker Loader’s massive throughput rate.
 Key features include:

 - Two bulk bag unloading positions equipped with mechanical cutting blades for ultra fast opening and dumping

 - A 4m3 buffer zone below the cutting point to enable preloading to insure instant filling for tankers and continuous operation

 - A trough screw conveyor to feed the lime from the large hopper into the Floveyor

 - An integrated extraction system to eliminate dust at all unloading and loading points

 - A control system to enable safe, sequenced loading by alerting the operator when a tanker pod is full

 - An adjustable loading boom equipped with a winch arrangement to raise and lower the bellow chute to engage multiple tanker inlets.